 Some riders focused too intensely on dictating their horse’s every move, often losing sight of the task of jumping.

 One rider on a more excitable horse excessively worked on getting him to become calmer.
-Will explained by paying so much attention to the horse’s behavior, she lost sight of the point of the exercise.
+Coleman explained by paying so much attention to the horse’s behavior, she lost sight of the point of the exercise.
 “You’re trying to get him feeling just right,” he said.
 “You then miss the boat, which is the fence coming up right in front of you.”

-Will had the rider canter on a circle over a small vertical, asking her to pay attention to the approach rather than worrying about her horse.
+He had the rider canter on a circle over a small vertical, asking her to pay attention to the approach rather than worrying about her horse.
 When she stopped making constant adjustments with her aids, her horse settled into a steadier canter.
 Another rider with a very obedient horse also adjusted her mount too much.
 On the approach to a Training-level brush jump, she adjusted her horse’s speed multiple times instead of developing a consistent rhythm.
-“Rideable horses can let the rider take the easy way out and encourage you to pick, pick, pick,” Will said.
+“Rideable horses can let the rider take the easy way out and encourage you to pick, pick, pick,” Coleman said.

 By allowing her horse to keep one rhythm, the rider was rewarded with a smoother jump because she was able to focus on the jump instead of his speed.